 - Develop a plan.
 Take the time to effectively plan and expect challenges.
 I highly encourage you to start planning early if you decide to transition to no-till.
 Start planning in the winter months and take time to consider some of the challenges you may face in the spring.

 No-till is a management practice that allows the soil to act as the living organism that it is, and while it is a challenge, it is one worth committing to.
 Over the next couple weeks, I will be deep diving into no-till, what that might look like for your farm, things to consider and how it impacts your soil.
-I am also hosting a webinar discussing no-till at the end of the month; I hope you register to attend.
+I am also hosting a webinar discussing no-till; I hope you watch the replay!